rooseveltframework/roosevelt/README.md

 ===

 First you will need to install [Node.js](http://nodejs.org) and the [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 (The JDK is required for the local HTML validator feature.)

-If this is your first time running a Node.js application, be sure to follow npm's instructions for [setting npm permissions correctly](https://docs.npmjs.com/getting-started/fixing-npm-permissions) so you can run npm commands without elevated privileges.

 Then you might need to install some other stuff depending on what operating system you're running.